Back to Tips

 The Replay mechanic: Hidden Gem explained

-Hidden Gem upgraded (Hidden Gem+) grants Replay 3 instead, meaning the targeted card plays four times total.
-Hidden Gem does not Exhaust, so you can play it multiple times per combat to enchant additional cards.
+upgraded (+) grants Replay 3 instead, meaning the targeted card plays four times total. does not Exhaust, so you can play it multiple times per combat to enchant additional cards.

 • Replay is permanent for the combat.
 Once a card gains Replay, it keeps the effect for every play for the rest of that fight.

-• Replay stacks: if you play Hidden Gem on a card that already has Replay 2, it gains Replay 4 (playing 5 times total).
-Multiple Hidden Gem uses on the same card create exponential scaling.
+• Replay stacks: if you play on a card that already has Replay 2, it gains Replay 4 (playing 5 times total).
+Multiple uses on the same card create exponential scaling.

-• The target is random — Hidden Gem enchants a random card in your Draw Pile, not your Hand.
+• The target is random — enchants a random card in your Draw Pile, not your Hand.
 You cannot choose which card receives Replay.

-• Deck size matters for targeting: The fewer cards in your Draw Pile when you play Hidden Gem, the higher the chance of hitting your best card.
-Play Hidden Gem after a large draw turn when few cards remain in the pile.
+• Deck size matters for targeting: The fewer cards in your Draw Pile when you play , the higher the chance of hitting your best card.
+Play after a large draw turn when few cards remain in the pile.

 • Attack cards with Replay deal damage three times.
 A with 3x Strength scaling played three times is 9x Strength in a single card play.